 Once in the battle, you can perform one of three different actions:

-Tap the screen to perform a Fast Attack.
+Tap anywhere on the screen to perform a Fast Attack.
 Fast Attacks recharge your Charged Attack meter.

-Once your Charged Attack meter is full, press and hold to perform a Charged Attack.
+Once your Charged Attack meter is full, the Charged Attack button will become enabled.
+Touch the button to perform a Charged Attack.
 Charged Attack causes large amounts of damage.

 Swipe to the left or right to dodge incoming attacks from the opponent.

 If you are able to reduce your opponent's HP to zero, the opponent will faint and you will win the round.
 After each round you win, you have the option to continue to the next round or end the battle.